Gross Misconduct (film): Cast

+Assault with a Deadly Weapon

 The film was based on the play Assault With a Deadly Weapon which was written in 1969 by Lance Peters.
 It had been suggested by a 1955 scandal in Hobart, where university professor Sydney Orr had been sacked from his job on grounds of gross misconduct.

+In November 1969 it was announced Harry M. Miller bought the rights to the play.
+It debuted in September 1971 in a production starring Pamela Stephenson.
+The Sydney Morning Herald said "in this play there are no real people."

 Gross Moral Turpitude, Cassandra Pybus' book on the Orr case which also emerged in 1993, gives a very different reading on Orr from Peters' and this film's.
 She writes that "in the Orr case... it was almost universally accepted... that an academic who seduced a student should be dismissed.
 He did.
 He was."

+Production

 The movie was the first film to be produced by PRO Films in Australia, a subsidiary of R.A.
 Beacker & Co.
 It was shot at various locations around Melbourne, including The University of Melbourne, the Melbourne Magistrates Court and Queen Victoria Market.

 Box office

 Gross Misconduct grossed $489,598 at the box office in Australia.